$L$-functions of Kloosterman sheaves: Introduction

-To apply the theorem of Patrikis--Taylor to $\{(\mathrm{M}_{n+1}^\lambda)_\ell\}_{\ell}$, as we discussed above, one crucial condition to verify is called \textit{regularity}.
+We prove \cref{thm::L-function} by applying a theorem by Patrikis--Taylor \cite{patrikis_taylor_2015} to $\{(\mathrm{M}_{n+1}^\lambda)_\ell\}_{\ell}$.
+We must verify a critical condition known as \textit{regularity} to employ this theorem.
 Through the $p$-adic comparison theorem, this condition amounts to saying that the Hodge numbers of the de Rham realization of $\mathrm{M}_{n+1}^\lambda$ are either $0$ or $1$.
-Relying on the result in the author's previous paper \cite{Qin23Hodge} (see also Theorem~\ref{thm:hodge} and Corollary~\ref{cor::hodge}), the regularity holds for cases presented in Theorem~\ref{thm::L-function}.
+Relying on the result in the author's previous paper \cite{Qin23Hodge} (see also \cref{cor::hodge}), the regularity holds for cases presented in Theorem~\ref{thm::L-function}.

-\begin{rek} The table of specific values of $(n+1,k)$ in Theorem~\ref{thm::L-function} is chosen so that the Hodge numbers of $\rr{M}_{n+1}^k$ are regular.
-Recent developments in the field of (potential) automorphy, such as the work of Boxer, Calegari, Gee, and Pilloni \cite{Boxer18}, offer promising avenues for further exploration.
-These advancements may potentially extend the results of Theorem~\ref{thm::L-function} to cases beyond the current bounds on Hodge numbers. \end{rek}
+Notice that the table of specific values of $(n+1,k)$ in Theorem~\ref{thm::L-function} is chosen so that the Hodge numbers of $\rr{M}_{n+1}^k$ are regular, see \cref{cor::hodge}.
+Recent developments in (potential) automorphy, such as the work of Boxer--Calegari--Gee--Pilloni \cite{Boxer18}, offer promising avenues for further exploration.
+These advancements may potentially extend the results of Theorem~\ref{thm::L-function} to cases beyond the current bounds on Hodge numbers.